Corey Johnson (politician): Early life

-Johnson was born in Beverly, Massachusetts, and raised in neighboring Middleton, by his mother, Ann Queenan Richardson (who worked at a variety of jobs, including at a thrift shop that she founded and manages), and his stepfather, Rodney Richardson, owner of Middleton Tire Service and a truck driver.
+Johnson was born in Beverly, Massachusetts, and raised in nearby wealthy Middleton, by his mother, Ann Queenan Richardson (who worked at a variety of jobs, including at a thrift shop that she founded and manages), and his stepfather, Rodney Richardson, owner of Middleton Tire Service and a truck driver.
 Johnson's father, David Johnson, the son of an American father and a Korean mother, left the family when his son was very young.

 Johnson made national headlines in 2000 when, while co-captain of the Masconomet Regional High School football team, he publicly came out as gay.
 His story was reported by major national news outlets, including The New York Times and 20/20.
 He graduated from high school in 2000.

 In 2004, Johnson was diagnosed as HIV-positive.
 In 2009, he acknowledged to himself that he had been addicted to alcohol and cocaine for six years and had to stop, deciding to become sober.